 Within this document, the California Code of Regulations, Title 24, Parts 1 through 12 is referred herein as the CBSC.
-This may also include specific reference to the California Electric Code (CELC), California Plumbing Code (CPC), California Mechanical Code (CMC), and the California Fire Code (CFC) as needed for clarity.
-Other laws, ordinances, regulations, and standards (LORS) also apply to the design and construction of a typical power plant.
+This may also include specific reference to the California Building Code (CBC), California Electric Code (CELC), California Plumbing Code (CPC), California Mechanical Code (CMC), and the California Fire Code (CFC) as needed for clarity.
+Other laws, ordinances, regulations, and standards (LORS) also apply to the design and construction of a typical Project.

-Within this document, the term developer refers to the collection of entities and individuals working as a team for the owner of a power plant project, certified by the Energy Commission, to design and construct an electrical power generating plant and related facilities within California.
+Within this document, the term developer refers to the collection of entities and individuals working as a team for the owner of a Project, certified by the Energy Commission, to design and construct a Project and related facilities2 within California.
 This includes the owner, owner's engineer, and owner's construction manager, the engineering firm of record, the construction contractor or contractors, and any other groups or individuals working as an agent of the owner.